RedisLabs/redislabs-docs/content/rs/references/cli-utilities/rladmin/verify.md

 aliases:
 ---

-`rladmin verify` prints verification reports for the cluster.
+Prints verification reports for the cluster.

 ## `verify balance`

-`rladmin verify balance` prints a balance report that displays all of the unbalanced endpoints or nodes in the cluster.
+Prints a balance report that displays all of the unbalanced endpoints or nodes in the cluster.

 ```text
 rladmin verify balance [ node <ID> ]